A time of great upheaval and change

 Lambert's new written constitution, the 'Instrument of Government', placed great power in the executive formed by the 'Protector' and the 'Council of State', many of whose members were military commanders.
 The Protector was to summon parliament at least once every three years and parliament could not be dissolved, without its own approval, before a minimum of five months had elapsed.
 The Instrument of Government incorporated many of the reforms proposed in 1647-8 by a radical group within the Army and the Levellers.
 The distribution of seats was reorganised to give preference to county representation rather than borough seats.
 And the right to vote for county Members was extended to all men who owned land or personal property worth at least £200.

-Cromwell believed that he and his troops had been chosen by God to perform His will.
-Therefore many of Cromwell's political policies were influenced by his religion.
+Oliver Cromwell believed that he and his troops had been chosen by God to perform His will.
+Therefore many of Oliver's political policies were influenced by his religion.
 As Lord Protector, Cromwell sought 'Godly reformation', a broad program involving reform to make the legal, judicial and social systems more humane.
 He also clamped down on drunkenness and immorality.
 One of his most passionate concerns, however, was religious freedom or what he called 'liberty of conscience': the freedom for different faiths to practice their beliefs undisturbed and without disturbing others.
 There were those, however, who viewed these religious policies as futile, unnecessarily divisive or a breeding ground for heresy.

 The First Protectorate Parliament

-When Cromwell's first Protectorate Parliament met in September 1654; it was full of former Members of the 'Commonwealth ' parliament.
+When Oliver Cromwell's first Protectorate Parliament met in September 1654; it was full of former Members of the 'Commonwealth ' parliament.
 They were angry at the dissolution of their government and, instead of making laws, they spent their time trying to amend the constitution in their favour.
 They discussed little else.
 Not one single law was passed in the entire sitting.
 Cromwell was finding out the hard way the difficulties of obtaining a parliament capable of assisting him to govern the country.
-Cromwell dissolved this parliament in January 1655 and in an attempt to convert his military power into government authority, he appointed major-generals to govern different areas of the country.
+Oliver dissolved this parliament in January 1655 and, in an attempt to convert his military power into government authority, he appointed major-generals to govern different areas of the country.
 The rule of the major-generals proved very unpopular.

 The Second Protectorate Parliament

 Cromwell met with his second Protectorate Parliament in September 1656.
-Feelings against the Army-dominated Instrument of Government was running so high that, in March 1657, some of Cromwell's civilian supporters presented to him the Humble Petition and Advice.
-This was a constitution which reduced the power of the Council and recommended that Cromwell proclaim himself king.
-Cromwell declined the offer of the Crown, but the rest of the Humble Petition and Advice was accepted in May.
+Feelings against the Army-dominated Instrument of Government was running so high that, in March 1657, some of Olivers's civilian supporters presented to him the Humble Petition and Advice.
+This was a constitution which reduced the power of the Council and recommended that Oliver Cromwell proclaim himself king.
+He declined the offer of the Crown, but the rest of the Humble Petition and Advice was accepted in May.
 Forced back into relying on parliament, he was no more successful than before.
 The experience of the English Republic seemed to show that England needed a monarch!
 This was the reason why, as time went on, Cromwell behaved more and more like one - but he ruled quite fairly.

 The Last Protectorate Parliament